Traffic Operations and Management

 2017

 Based on current practices, traffic simulation models are calibrated and validated using macroscopic measures such as 15-minute averages of traffic counts or average point-to-point travel times.
-For an emerging number of applications, including connected vehicles, the realism of simulated driver dynamics at the second-by-second or sub-second trajectory level plays an important role.
-A framework to validate the realism of simulated vehicle dynamics at the trajectory level is presented in this report.
-Trajectory measures related to safety, comfort, vehicle kinematics, and traffic flow are...
+For an emerging number of applications, including connected vehicles, the realism of simulated driver dynamics at the second-by-second or subsecond trajectory level plays an important role.
+This report presents a Proof of Concept Application (PCA) for the Trajectory Level Validation Framework, which is presented in a separate report.
+The structure of this document parallels that of the Validation...

 Skabardonis, Alexander